Lignocellulosic biomass: Conversion

+Ethanol

 One barrier to the production of ethanol from biomass is that the sugars necessary for fermentation are trapped inside the lignocellulose.
 Lignocellulose has evolved to resist degradation and to confer hydrolytic stability and structural robustness to the cell walls of the plants.
 This robustness or "recalcitrance" is attributable to the crosslinking between the polysaccharides (cellulose and hemicellulose) and the lignin via ester and ether linkages.
 Ester linkages arise between oxidized sugars, the uronic acids, and the phenols and phenylpropanols functionalities of the lignin.
 To extract the fermentable sugars, one must first disconnect the celluloses from the lignin, and then use acid or enzymatic methods to hydrolyze the newly freed celluloses to break them down into simple monosaccharides.
 Another challenge to biomass fermentation is the high percentage of pentoses in the hemicellulose, such as xylose, or wood sugar.
 Unlike hexoses such as glucose, pentoses are difficult to ferment.
 The problems presented by the lignin and hemicellulose fractions are the foci of much contemporary research.

 A large sector of research into the exploitation of lignocellulosic biomass as a feedstock for bio-ethanol focuses particularly on the fungus Trichoderma reesei, known for its cellulolytic abilities.
 Multiple avenues are being explored including the design of an optimised cocktail of cellulases and hemicellulases isolated from T. reesei, as well as genetic-engineering-based strain improvement to allow the fungus to simply be placed in the presence of lignocellulosic biomass and break down the matter into D-glucose monomers.
 Strain improvement methods have led to strains capable of producing significantly more cellulases than the original QM6a isolate; certain industrial strains are known to produce up to 100g of cellulase per litre of fungus, thus allowing for maximal extraction of sugars from lignocellulosic biomass.
 These sugars can then be fermented, leading to bio-ethanol.

+Methane

+Producing methane from lignocellulosic biomass can be achieved by anaerobic digestion, a purely biological process.
+Pretreatment can be used to remove some crosslinks, making the biomass easier for microbes to digest.
+A combination (consortium) of microbes can then overcome the remaining barriers and make good use of the material.